zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/error-handling.md

 **Notes:**

 - You can use optional `reason` and `action` properties to define `messageReason` and `messageActions`.
-- You can use `component` to override override the default compoment name which is the class name of the Java class that has created the message.
+- You can use `component` to override override the default component name which is the class name of the Java class that has created the message.
 - The `messageSource` is set automatically by the commons library to `hostname:port:serviceId`.

 ## Logging Numbered Message